According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

 - The seeds show different characteristics depending on their dispersing agent.

-- Seeds are winged and light to get carried by the wind. eg: maple and drumstick.
+- Seeds are winged and light to get carried by the wind.
+For example, maple and drumstick.

-- Hairy seeds, eg: aak (Madar) and hairy fruit of sunflower.
+- Hairy seeds, eg: aak (Madar) and hairy fruit of the sunflower.

-- These seeds or fruits normally develop the ability of floating in the form of fibrous or spongy outer coat, eg: coconut.
+- These seeds or fruits normally develop the ability to float in the form of fibrous or spongy outer coats, For example, coconut.

-- Spiny seeds with hooks that are attached to the animal body and are hence carried to distant places.
-Eg: Xanthium, Urena
+- Spiny seeds with hooks are attached to the animal body and are hence carried to distant places.
+For example, Xanthium and Urena

 Few of the seeds disperse when the fruits burst out with a sudden jerk, which gets scattered away to a distance far from the parent plant.
 Eg: Balsam and Castor.